 Solvency II valuation is based on an estimation of future cash flows and deferred acquisition costs represent a cash outflow that occurred in the past.
-The (future) premiums may indeed include an expense charge to cover these acquisition costs; this is then reflected in technical provisions cashflows.
+The (future) premiums may indeed include an expense charge to cover these acquisition costs; however, those are incorporated in the technical provision cashflows.